 Today's journey is a joy.
 The road is good, the weather warm but not too hot, and the brilliant blue sky provides us with perfect travelling conditions.
 So far, this journey has provided us with far more than we had expected.

-We arrive in the larger centre of Kununurra in the late afternoon, and after making arrangements to take two tours tomorrow, we retire to our cabin by the lake and enjoy the purple and yellow skies of a Western Australia sunset over the lake.
+We arrive in the larger centre of Kununurra in the late afternoon, and after making arrangements to take two tours tomorrow, we retire to our cabin by the lake and enjoy the purple and yellow skies of a Western Australian sunset over the lake.

-DAY SIX: KUNUNURRA
+DAY SEVEN: KUNUNURRA